Photo from Unsplash

 Quiet Resting-Places

 How thoughtful Jesus is for the comfort of His disciples!
 He never wants to overwork them.
-He provides seasons and places of rest for them all along the way.
-One of these “quiet resting-places” is the night, coming after each day of toil.
-Then our emptied life-fountains are refilled.
-Another resting-place is the Sabbath, after the week of anxious battle and strife.
-Then it is that we should seek the renewal of our spiritual life by communing with God, by lying on our Lord’s bosom.
-The Lord’s Supper is another resting-place.
-The Master leads us into the upper room to sit with Him at His table, to feast our souls on the provisions of His love and grace.
+He provides times and places of rest for them along the way.
+One of these "quiet resting places" is the night, which comes after a day of toil.
+Then our lives, drained by the day’s demands, are refilled.
+Another resting place is the Sabbath, which follows a week of anxious struggles and challenges.
+On the Sabbath, we should seek the renewal of our spiritual lives by drawing near to God and resting in His presence.
+The Lord’s Supper is another place of rest.
+The Master invites us into the upper room to sit at His table and feed our souls with His love and grace.

-Then there are many other quiet places to which our Lord invites us to come apart with Him to rest a while, — the sweet hours of prayer, alone, or in the house of God, the communings with friends, the sacred hours we spend in home joys.
-Sometimes the Master calls us to rest a while in a sick-room, away from the noise and struggle of the busy world.
-It may be in pain or in suffering, and there may be no bodily rest; but our souls are resting, and we are learning lessons we never could have learned in the midst of life’s exciting toil.
+There are other quiet places where the Lord invites us to come and rest with Him—the sweet hours of prayer, whether alone or in the house of God, or in the company of friends, or in the sacred moments we spend enjoying our home and family.
+Sometimes the Master calls us to rest in a sickroom, away from the noise and busyness of life.
+It may be a time of pain or suffering, with no physical rest, but our souls find rest there, and we learn lessons we couldn’t learn in the middle of life’s hectic pace.

-One thing about all these “rests” to which Jesus invites us, is that we are to rest with Him.
-He never says, “go ye apart and rest,” but ever His word is, “Come ye apart.”
-The resting is always to be with Him.
-It is His loving presence that makes the blessedness of the rest.
-There is no true soul-refreshing for us anywhere, even in the most sacred ordinances, if we do not find Christ there.
-It is lying on His bosom when we are tired or sorrowing or penitent that rests us.
-Rest apart from Christ brings no refreshing.
-So we must be sure that we go apart with the Master.
+One important thing about all these "rests" is that they’re meant to be spent with Jesus.
+He never says, "Go apart and rest," but always, "Come apart with Me."
+The rest is always with Him.
+His loving presence is what makes the rest so blessed.
+There’s no true refreshment for our souls anywhere, not even in the most sacred practices, if we don’t find Christ there.
+It’s resting on His chest, in our weariness, sorrow, or repentance, that refreshes us.
+Rest without Christ brings no renewal.
+So, we must always make sure that we go apart with the Master.